flutter/website/src/content/get-started/fwe/user-input.md

 into your app, don't forget to write tests to ensure that everything works as expected!

-These tutorials will walk you through writing tests that simulate user interactions in your app:
+These tutorials walk you through writing tests that simulate user interactions in your app:

 > <i class="material-symbols" aria-hidden="true">star</i> **Checkpoint**:
 > Follow this [tap, drag, and enter text][] cookbook article and learn how to use `WidgetTester` to simulate and test user interactions in your app.